The Blood of Judas

 Anton gazed about the room through the blackness searching for those who appeared to be mortally weakened.
 He spied several teetering at the edge of death.
 He was sure that none would survive the next day’s toil.

-He crawled on all fours over to the weakest, carefully pulled the man’s head aside, sunk his teeth firmly into the man’s neck and drained what little life he had left from him.
+He crawled on all fours over to the weakest, carefully pulled the man’s head aside, sunk his teeth firmly into the man’s neck, and drained what little life he had left from him.
 Once satisfied he left the lifeless body and crawled back to the corner to resume his thoughts.

 For a brief moment, a pang of remorse flashed within him.
 He instantaneously dismissed it.
-His act had not only satiated his hunger, it had saved the man from the horrors of the death that surely awaited him in the morning.
+His act had not only satiated his hunger, but it had also saved the man from the horrors of the death that surely awaited him in the morning.
 In spite of its monstrosity, his act was above all, an act of kindness, not depravity, he thought.
 Throughout his macabre existence, he had always carefully selected those who would surely welcome death.
 He was sure to never extinguish any honest, vital being, no matter how overwhelming his urges might be.
 Anton felt himself to be as moral as one of his kind could be.
-He knew that his initiation into this ghastly reality had arisen from an unwitting act of benevolence and with that thought he found complete release from self-reproach.
+He knew that his initiation into this ghastly reality had arisen from an unwitting act of benevolence and with that thought, he found complete release from self-reproach.

 As he sat, he felt waves of strength erupt within him.
 After a time, he stood and walked to the doorway and paused before it.
 He inhaled deeply and stepped effortlessly through the chained door out into the night air.
 He stopped and drew the frigid atmosphere into to his nostrils seeking her scent.
 Once sensed, he turned and surged towards her building at the far end of the camp.